stag-enterprises/pk./src/ext/antora-atom/README.md

 You can use the `*` glyph to represent any available option, as shown above.
 To get a feed with all pages from a component, you could do `*:*`.
+Also, using `*` as a tag name will get all pages, even those without any tags.

 You can use the `{*}` glyph,
 which acts like the current feed was duplicated for every possible value for it.